-At the end of meetings have someone provide a fun fact, make a statement, and ask people to guess if it’s true or false, ask people a silly question like “chocolate or vanilla?”
+At the end of meetings have someone provide a fun fact.
+Or make a statement, and ask people to guess if it’s true or false.
+Ask people a silly question like “chocolate or vanilla?”
 Change it up.

-Try virtual lunches, happy hours, or group calls with friends, but be aware of device and work fatigue.
+Try virtual lunches, happy hours, or group calls with friends.
+But also be aware of device and work fatigue.
 Some people are tired of looking at their computers all the time or they just want to do something else.

 If you act as an example of making time for lighthearted interactions and human connection, your employees will feel much more relaxed.

 8. Accept that remote work is here to stay, and be a positive force

 As of Oct.
 2019, just months before the coronavirus outbreak, nearly 16% of the U.S. workforce (that’s more than 26 million people) was working remotely part of the time, according to the U.S. Bureau of Labor Statistics.